PostHog/posthog.com/contents/blog/posthog-vs-kubit.md

 However, what if you want to analyze something which isn’t an event, like a feedback comment, or how long a user spent reading a page?
 With Kubit that’s not possible, but with PostHog it is.
 You can watch replays of actual user interactions with your product, issue surveys to collect feedback — or even use PostHog as a data warehouse to track other data.

 ### PostHog is open source
-At PostHog we aren’t just open source; we’re transparent by default.
+At PostHog, we aren’t just open source – we’re transparent by default.
 Everything from our [roadmap](/roadmap) to our [team profiles](/team) are available to the public.
 This means we’re constantly taking feedback on how to improve, as well as code contributions from our community that directly impact the product.
 Need an integration that doesn’t exist yet?
 You can build it yourself.

-Kubit, on the other hand, is _incredibly_ closed source — so the point that pricing information is publicly available, free trials require personal information, and the roadmap is non-existent.
+Kubit, on the other hand, is _incredibly_ closed source.
+There's no public pricing information, free trials require personal information, and the roadmap is non-existent.
 That’s not the way we like to work.

 ## PostHog and Kubit feature comparison
-As explained above, PostHog offers a far greater suite of features than Kubit, which focuses solely on product analytics.
-In fact, PostHog’s suite of features is continually growing — check [the roadmap](/roadmap) to see what we’re working on next!
+As explained above, PostHog offers a wider selection of feature than Kubit, which focuses solely on product analytics.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">